-- 1.1 At an NPCA Board meeting, a quorum consists of one-half of the members appointed by the participating municipalities (i.e. 2018 membership was 15 appointed members from the participating municipalities, therefore quorum was eight or more appointed members). - 1.2 If there is no quorum within one half hour after the time appointed for the meeting, the Chair for the meeting shall declare the meeting adjourned due to a lack of a quorum and the recording secretary shall record the names of the members present and absent. - 1.3 Where the number of members, who by reason of the provisions of the Municipal Conflict of Interest Act, R.S.O.
+- 1.1 At an NPCA Board meeting, a quorum consists of one-half of the members appointed by the participating municipalities - 1.2 If there is no quorum within one half hour after the time appointed for the meeting, the Chair for the meeting shall declare the meeting adjourned due to a lack of a quorum and the recording secretary shall record the names of the members present and absent. - 1.3 Where the number of members, who by reason of the provisions of the Municipal Conflict of Interest Act, R.S.O.
 1990, c.M.50, are disabled from participating in a meeting, is such that at the meeting the remaining members are not of sufficient number to constitute a quorum, then the remaining number of members shall be deemed to constitute a quorum, provided such number is not less than two. - 1.4 If during the course of an Authority or Committee meeting a quorum is lost, then the Chair shall declare that the meeting shall stand recessed or adjourned, until the date of the next regular meeting or other meeting called in accordance with the provisions of this Regulation.
 (See also Section 7.0 below).